Zehui2020/PRIME_Internship_Documentation/website/src/company-stuff.md

 1. `DNS`: Domain Name System.
 1. `IP Address`: Internet Protocol.
 A unique number that gets linked to all online activity you do
 1. `IPv4`: Uses 32-bit address: 2^32 of possible adresses.
-1. `IPv6`: Uses 128-bit address: 2^64 possible adresses.
+1. `IPv6`: Uses 128-bit address: 2^128 possible adresses.
-1. `Prime Fish Farms`: 3 total: Pasir Ris, Kelong, Katam
+1. `Fish Farms`: 3 total: Pasir Ris, Kelong, Katam
 1. `WMS`: Warehouse Managment System.
 1. `IPS Project`: WMS/PGI.
 Combine every ordering into 1 system.
 1. `JLPI`: Old packeting system.
 1. `SOP`: Standard Operating Procedures.

 1. `Prime Rewards QR`: 3 Types: Member, Prime, Coupon QR.
-1. `Prime Points`: 200 pts -> $1. $20 -> 1 stamp.
-Can only get 1 daily.
+1. `Prime Points`: 200 pts -> $1. $10 -> 1 stamp / day.
 Resets monthly.
 If have max scratches and you earn more, the extras will be ignored.
 1. `POS`: Point Of Sale : a place where something is sold to the public, or the place where someone pays for something.